daydayup-fullstack/turbo-octo-log/README.md

 # turbo-octo-log

-A log for everyday programming challenges
+## A log for everyday programming challenges

 ### When using !important is the right choice?

 [When using !important is the right choice?](https://www.notion.so/scotteau/Daily-Log-0ab8f27db4c64207a5ca8a58ae4826ed#5fb119eb639d435197a7df115998b112)

-## Week 10
+---

 ### disable eslint

 [link](http://www.justthink.it/articles/turn-off-eslint-rule-via-config-file-via-javascript/)

+---

 ### what is LF and CRLF and how to solve issues of this